peteroupc/peteroupc.github.io/morealg.md

 <a id=tanh___lambda></a>
 ### tanh(_&lambda;_)

+There are two algorithms.

+The first uses Lambert's continued fraction for tanh(.), as well as Bernoulli Factory algorithm 3 for continued fractions.
+The algorithm begins with _pos_ equal to 1.
+Then the following steps are taken.

+1. If _pos_ is 1: With probability 1/2, flip the input coin and return the result.
+2. If _pos_ is greater than 1, then do the following with probability _pos_/(1+_pos_):
+    - Flip the input coin twice.
+If any of these flips returns 0, return 0.
+Otherwise, return a number that is 1 with probability 1/_pos_ and 0 otherwise.
+3. Run this algorithm recursively, but with _pos_ = _pos_ + 2.
+If the result is 1, return 0.
+Otherwise, go to step 1.

-This algorithm involves the series expansion of this function and involves the general martingale algorithm.
+The second algorithm involves the series expansion of tanh(.) and involves the general martingale algorithm.

 First, define the following operation: